Skip to content

 To prove liability for your accident and injuries, your attorney must present enough evidence to prove that another party or parties are liable under the law.
 At Cantor, Grana, Buckner, & Bucci, we have a great deal of experience doing just that.

 After the accident, memories are fresh, parties likely have necessary records, and video footage can be relatively simple to obtain.
+However, the longer you wait to have a brain injury lawyer start putting together your claim, the greater the risk that crucial evidence will no longer be as strong as it once was.

 • Photographs of the scene where the injury occurred